graemechristie/NinjaSettings/README.md

 ## Ok, so whats this about being extensible

 The `NinjaSettings` wrapper can be extended to parse just about any type.
-Out of the box it handles, scalar values, Arrays or Lists of scalar values, Enum's and DateTimes.
+Out of the box it handles converting string settings to scalar values, collections of scalar values, `Enum`s and `DateTime`s.
 Just about any conversion from the original string can be handled by creating an implementing a simple value converter.

 ```
 public interface ISettingValueConverter